Bageshjha/End-to-End-Medical-Chatbot/README.md

 done

 ### Step 4: Run the application
-echo -e "\nTo run the application, use the command:\npython app.py"
+To run the application, use the command: python app.py

 ### Additional Usage Instructions
  #### Usage Instructions